 Definition of Complaint

 A complaint is a concern or issue identified by a Samuel Merritt University student, faculty, staff member or external party with respect to the operations, services, conditions or facilities of the University.
-Issues concerning academic or behavioral matters involving students and faculty are governed by the dispute resolution and grievance procedures outlined in the 2015-2016 SMU Catalog and Student Handbook (page 146), and are not governed by the complaint process.
+Issues concerning academic or behavioral matters involving students and faculty are governed by the dispute resolution and grievance procedures outlined in the current SMU Catalog and Student Handbook, and are not governed by the complaint process.
 Complaints concerning the personal lives of individuals connected to the University are not considered.